gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I strung the fowling bow and loaded a quarrel with lady's molt and arsenic paste smeared on their barbs.
 I had three traps here, two whirligigs in the corners and a gulper sack on the wall with a bit of melon rind as bait.
 The gulper was empty.
-So was the first whirligig, but the second one---
+So was the first whirligig, but the second one—

 "Well, hello there," I said softly to the raccoon chewing at the trap's wicker bars.
 He was no more than a yearling, black and sandy gray with a white flash